 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full Advertising Policy.

-Here’s our review of Wikibuy from Capital One.
-It’s a price comparison tool for online shopping.
+Here’s our review of Wikibuy — a price comparison tool for online shopping.

 It’s so amazing because it’s automated and instant.
 I’ll show you what I mean.
 And be sure to subscribe to our newsletter for more tricks to saving money on everyday purchases.

-Review of Wikibuy from Capital One – It’ll save you money (with no extra effort on your part)
+Review of Wikibuy – It’ll save you money (with no extra effort on your part)

 Wikibuy can save you either a lot of time or a lot of money.

 Wikibuy has a website, but honestly there’s no need to use it.
 The real magic comes from the Wikibuy browser add-on.
-As you search for products, it AUTOMATICALLY searches tons of other websites, and gives you a nudge if it finds a better price.
+As you search for products, it AUTOMATICALLY searches thousands of websites, and gives you a nudge if it finds a better price, if one is available.
 It’s not clunky, it doesn’t shove ads down your throat, it’s super minimalist.
 And it’s completely free.

 Here’s how it works.